-If you are on the TAFDC grant and receiving benefits for yourself, you can get a child care voucher for the hours that you work or attend an education or training program.
+If you are getting TAFDC for yourself, you can get a child care voucher for the hours that you work or attend an education or training program.

-If you are not on the grant, your welfare worker may tell you that you can not get a child care voucher for your grandchild.
+If you only get TAFDC for your grandchild, the welfare worker may tell you that you can not get a child care voucher for your grandchild.
 But you may be able to get one with the help of a Legal Services advocate.
 Call your local Legal Services program to ask about this.

 What about Mass Health?

 If you and/or your grandchild are getting TAFDC benefits, you will also get Mass Health.

 Produced by Massachusetts Law Reform Institute Last updated March 2015